phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.36 - MPI passband directory bugfix

+* fixes bug where running phoebe for the first time within MPI crashes due to each processor attempting to create the passband directory.

 ### 2.3.35 - rotstar bugfix

 * bugfix in equation for converting rotation period/frequency to potential that affects the shapes of rapidly rotating stars with distortion_method of 'rotstar'.